Sam-foster/Project/readme.md

 Live Site - https://sam.foster.github.io/Project/

 ## About
-- I chose to do a site purely like this because I got fed up of most sports bars been hard to navigate around.
-I simply wanted to design a site that was easy to navigate around and everything was easy to locate like finding what food & drink is available, What sports are showing and if I wanted to book a party/event then I could easy find it.
+- I chose to do a site like this because I got fed up of most sports bars been hard to navigate around.
+I simply wanted to design a site that was easy to navigate and everything was easy to locate, like finding what food & drink is available, what sports are showing and if I wanted to book a party/event I could easy find it.

 ![mockup](assets/readme-images/responsive.png)